 3. Hepatitis B Vaccine - The employer will provide training and vaccinations to employees who, as part of their job will be exposed to potentially infectious bodily fluids.
 There are a few reasons an employee would not be required to be vaccinated but generally, everyone should be.
 Any employee who declines the vaccination must sign a document of refusal to be kept with the other bloodborne pathogens program records.

 4. Post-Exposure evaluation and follow-up - Immediately after an event of exposure, a confidential medical evaluation and follow-up will be conducted.
 The evaluation details several steps including documenting how the exposure occurred, being tested for infection, blood collection for evaluation and further testing and more.
 See the standard for more details.

-5. Communication of hazards and training - Every worker who has occupation exposure to bloodborne pathogen receive training about what it is, symptoms, and transmission these diseases.
+5. Communication of hazards and training - Every worker who has occupational exposure to bloodborne pathogen receive training about what it is, symptoms, and transmission these diseases.
 As well as training, employees will have an opportunity to ask questions and get answers from the person who is conducting the training.

 6. Record keeping - There are 4 types of records OSHA requires.
 Training, medical, incident, and sharps injury records all must be managed and maintained by the employer.
 The length of time the records must be maintained varies based on record type.
 For example, training records must be kept for three years while medical records must be kept for thirty years after the employee is no longer employed at that organization.

 7. Administration of post exposure incidents - In the case where an employee has been exposed, the employer is required to examine the plan, process and procedures surrounding the employee for the purpose of preventing future exposure.